 Environmental protection regulations

-The specific emission limits for all new passenger car and light commercial vehicle models and the fleet targets calculated from the individual vehicle data for brands and groups in the 28 EU member states for the period up to 2019 are set out in EC Regulation No 443/2009 on CO2 emissions from passenger cars and EU Regulation No 510/2011 on light commercial vehicles of up to 3.5 tonnes, in effect since April 2009 and June 2011 respectively.
-The regulations are an important component of European climate protection legislation and therefore form the key regulatory framework for product design and marketing by all vehicle manufacturers operating in the European markets.
+The specific emission limits for all new passenger car and light commercial vehicle fleets for brands and groups in the EU for the period up to 2019 are set out in Regulation (EC) No 443/2009 on CO2 emissions from passenger cars and Regulation (EU) No 510/2011 on light commercial vehicles of up to 3.5 tonnes, which came into effect in April 2009 and June 2011 respectively.
+These regulations are an important component of European climate protection legislation and therefore form the key regulatory framework for product design and marketing by all vehicle manufacturers operating in the European market.

-From 2012 onwards, the average CO2 emissions of manufacturers’ new European passenger car fleets may not exceed the figure of 130 g CO2/km.
-Compliance with this requirement was introduced in phases: in 2015 the entire fleet had to meet this limit.
-EU Regulation No 333/2014, which was adopted in 2014, states that, from 2021 onwards, the emissions of European passenger car fleets may be no higher than just 95 g CO2/km from 2021 onwards; in 2020, this emissions limit will already apply to 95% of the fleet.
+The average CO2 emissions of manufacturers’ new European passenger car fleets have not been allowed to exceed 130 g CO2/km since 2012.
+Compliance with this requirement was introduced in phases; from 2015 the entire fleet had to meet this limit.
+Regulation (EC) No 333/2014, which was adopted in 2014, states that the average emissions of European passenger car fleets may be no higher than just 95 g CO2/km from 2021 onwards; in 2020, this emissions limit will already apply to 95% of the fleet.

-The EU’s CO2 regulation for light commercial vehicles requires limits to be met from 2014 onwards, with targets being phased in over the period to 2017: the average CO2 emissions of new vehicle registrations in Europe may not exceed the figure of 175 g CO2/km, a target required to be met by 75% of the fleet in 2015 and 80% of the fleet in 2016.
+The EU’s CO2 regulation for light commercial vehicles requires limits to be met from 2014 onwards, with targets being phased in over the period to 2017.
+Under this regulation, the average CO2 emissions of new vehicle registrations in Europe may not exceed 175 g CO2/km, a target required to be met by 75% of the fleet in 2015 and 80% of the fleet in 2016.
 From 2020 onwards, the limit under EU Regulation No 253/2014, which was adopted in 2014, is 147 g CO2/km.
-Like the regulations for passenger cars, the CO2 regulations for light commercial vehicles provide for exceptions to be made, for example by offering relief for technical innovations in the vehicle.

-The European Commission intends to define the CO2 regime for the period after 2020 by the end of 2016.
-Politicians are already discussing reduction targets for the transport sector for the period to 2050, such as the 60% reduction in greenhouse gas emissions from 1990 levels cited in the EU White Paper on transport published in March 2011.
-It will only be possible to meet these long-term goals by also making extensive use of nonfossil sources of energy, in particular in the form of renewable electricity.
+The European Commission intends to publish a regulatory proposal for the CO2 regime after 2020 in the second half of 2017.
+Policymakers are already discussing reduction targets for the transport sector for the period to 2050, such as the 60% reduction in greenhouse gas emissions from 1990 levels cited in the EU White Paper on transport published in March 2011.
+It will only be possible to meet these long-term goals by making additional, extensive use of nonfossil sources of energy, in particular in the form of renewable electricity.

 At the same time, regulations governing fleet fuel consumption are also being developed or introduced outside the EU28, for example in India, Japan, Canada, Mexico, Saudi Arabia, Switzerland, South Korea and Taiwan.
 Brazil has introduced a fleet efficiency target as part of a voluntary program for granting a tax advantage.
-To achieve a 30% tax advantage, vehicle manufacturers are required to achieve, among other things, average fleet efficiency of around 1.82 megajoules/km by 2017.
-The fuel consumption regulations in China for the period 2012–2015 (Phase III) with a fleet target of 6.9 liters/100 km in the year under review, will progress to Phase IV for the period 2016–2020, with a target of 5.0 liters/100 km at the end of this period.
+To achieve a 30% tax advantage in this country, vehicle manufacturers are required to achieve, among other things, average fleet efficiency of around 1.82 megajoules/km by 2017.
+The fuel consumption regulations in China, which set a fleet target of 6.9 liters/100 km for the period 2012–2015 (Phase III), were continued into Phase IV for the period 2016–2020, with a target of 5.0 liters/100 km at the end of this period.
 Preparations for legislation up to 2025 (Phase V) have begun.
-Due to the extension of greenhouse gas legislation in the USA, uniform fuel consumption and greenhouse gas rules will continue to apply in all states of the USA in the period from 2017 to 2025.
-The law was signed by the US president back in mid-2012.
+Due to the extension of greenhouse gas legislation in the USA, uniform fuel consumption and greenhouse gas standards will continue to apply in all federal states in the period from 2017 to 2025.
+The law was signed by the US president in mid-2012.

-The increase in fleet-based CO2 and consumption regulations means that it is necessary to use the latest mobility technologies in all key markets worldwide.
+The increased regulation of fleet-based CO2 emissions and fuel consumption makes it necessary to use the latest mobility technologies in all key markets worldwide.
 Electrified and pure-play electric drives will also become increasingly common.
-The Volkswagen Group closely coordinates technology and product planning with its brands so as to avoid breaches of fleet fuel consumption limits, which would entail severe sanctions.
+The Volkswagen Group closely coordinates technology and product planning with its brands so as to avoid breaches of fleet fuel consumption limits, since these would entail severe sanctions.
 Volkswagen continues to regard diesel technology as an important element in the fulfillment of CO2 emissions targets.